 3. Market your product or service to prospective buyers.

-Each time I watch an episode of The Rockford Files, available through Netflix, my head shakes in disbelief at the main character who refuses to make sure he’s paid in full for services rendered when the job is done.
+Each time I watch an episode of The Rockford Files, formerly available through Netflix, my head shakes in disbelief at the main character who refuses to make sure he’s paid in full for services rendered when the job is done.

 That’s a situation you, as an owner, cannot afford yet today, 42 years after The Rockford Files’s premiere, too many entrepreneurs still subscribe to this lackadaisical practice.

 Do you know of any communications, utility, or other service provider that let you skip payment with no consequences?
 If so, stay with them until their bankruptcy.

 Every entity expects payment on demand, and the same is true for you as a business owner.
 Your payment terms must be firmly expressed to and understood by customers before fulfilling an order.

 A transition from employee to business owner isn’t so easy when it comes to getting paid.
 I don’t know why, but if this is true for you, keep this in mind.

 1. You provide value in terms of your expertise, artistry, or knowledge.
 It’s worth what you charge.

 2. Customers pay in numerous ways.
 Offer as many payment methods as possible to get paid on the spot.